 Question: Can CT1/SA2 to confirm that the R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs cannot camp on an SNPN cell supporting emergency services to obtain emergency services via any SNPN.

-Answer: SA2 confirms that R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs cannot camp on an SNPN cell supporting emergency services to obtain emergency services via any SNPN.
+Answer: There is no consensus in SA2, i.e. SA2 will, if needed, align SA2 specifications with the outcome of CT1 and RAN2